Naereen/fontify/README.md

 ![screenshots/demo3.png](screenshots/demo3.png)

-## Development
+## Development (*only* on Debian/Ubuntu)

-> It only works on Python 2, so far.
+> - It *only* works on Python 2, so far (but I'm almost sure it would also work for Python 3).
-> I will try to set up a Docker image to ease this experiment.
+> - I will try to set up a Docker image to ease this experiment.

 1. First clone and `cd` into the repository.